arkypita/Vigotech-VG-L7X/README.md

 To use @smoki3 firmware hack follow this [instruction](https://github.com/arkypita/Vigotech-VG-L7X/tree/main/CustomFirmware-VG-L7x)
 Alternatively you can also use a hardware hack.

+WARNING: with firmware hack and hardware hack you will lose the ability to use the VigoWork program!

 # Index

 - [Firmware Hack](https://github.com/arkypita/Vigotech-VG-L7X/tree/main/CustomFirmware-VG-L7x) by @smoki3